 - Debt that the Internal Revenue Service considers “currently not collectible” due to hardship;

 - Debt of a taxpayer in bankruptcy;

 - Debt of a taxpayer in a disaster zone.

 The Internal Revenue Code provides certain safeguards to taxpayers.
 Before the Internal Revenue Service may report a seriously delinquent liability to the State Department, the Internal Revenue Service must mail Notice CP508C to a taxpayer’s last known address.
-If you received a Notice CP508C or believe that you will receive a Notice CP508C, contact the qualified tax attorneys at Diosdi Ching & Liu, LLP today.
+If you received a Notice CP508C or believe that you will receive a Notice CP508C, contact the qualified tax attorneys at Diosdi & Liu, LLP today.
 You should also know that you can challenge the reporting of the Internal Revenue Service to the State Department by filing suit in the United States Tax Court or a federal district court.
-Please contact Diosdi Ching & Liu, LLP for more information regarding this important matter.
+Please contact Diosdi & Liu, LLP for more information regarding this important matter.